CyrilBos/macaron-simulator-gmtk-2020/README.md

 # Ideas

 ## TODO list
-1. transfo gilet morale à 0
+1. fighting when gilet state
+2. fix auto-work with salad detection
-2. gain morale while fighting
+3. gain morale while fighting
-3. retransfo worker at 50 morale?
+4. retransfo worker at 50 morale?
 (100?)
-4. resources respawn
 5. JUICE or idle AI to be continued OR combat mechanic

 6. morale out-of-control